lidel/browser-laptop/docs/state.md

-    'advanced.send-usage-statistics': boolean, // true or undefined if usage reports should be sent 'advanced.smooth-scroll-enabled': boolean, // false if smooth scrolling should be explicitly disabled 'advanced.torrent-viewer-enabled': boolean, // whether to render magnet links in the browser 'bookmarks.toolbar.show': boolean, // true if the bookmakrs toolbar should be shown 'bookmarks.toolbar.showFavicon': boolean, // true if bookmark favicons should be shown on the bookmarks toolbar 'bookmarks.toolbar.showOnlyFavicon': boolean, // true if only favicons should be shown on the bookmarks toolbar
+    'advanced.send-usage-statistics': boolean, // true or undefined if usage reports should be sent 'advanced.smooth-scroll-enabled': boolean, // false if smooth scrolling should be explicitly disabled 'advanced.torrent-viewer-enabled': boolean, // whether to render magnet links in the browser 'advanced.ipfs-enabled': boolean, // whether to use IPFS to render ipfs:// or dweb: links in the browser 'bookmarks.toolbar.show': boolean, // true if the bookmakrs toolbar should be shown 'bookmarks.toolbar.showFavicon': boolean, // true if bookmark favicons should be shown on the bookmarks toolbar 'bookmarks.toolbar.showOnlyFavicon': boolean, // true if only favicons should be shown on the bookmarks toolbar